AngleProtocol/angle-docs/guides/app-guides/agEUR/swap.md

 # 💱 Buy Angle stablecoins

-If you are new to crypto, follow our [guide for new crypto users](../../newbie.md) first.
-Otherwise, keep reading here to see how you can get agEUR directly from Angle.

 Angle stablecoins can be bought from the [swap and buy page](https://app.angle.money/swap) of the Angle app.
 This page leaves two main possibilities:

 - swap: that is to say buy or sell through an onchain transaction